ccev/shinywatcher/README.md

 ### Config
 - `ONLY_SHOW_WORKERS` Leave blank if you want notifications from all workers.
 If you only want them from certain Accounts, follow the format in the example
 - `EXCLUDE_MONS` Filter out Mons you already you already have enough Shinies of.
 Follow the example format!
+- `OS` Set your notifications to `android` or `ios` mode.
+On Android, messages have an embed contaning the coords.
+For iOS an extra message containing coords will be sent
 ### workers.json
 - What you put in here will be used as the account name in your notifications
 - To set it up, just follow the example. `"{Worker Name}": "{Account Name/E-Mail}"` and repeat